- This event has passed.

 Research has shown that academic language is the most significant barrier to success for English language learners (ELLs), low-income students, minority students, and other diverse learners.
 Many educators have seen firsthand how this barrier widens the achievement gap.
 Yet current classroom practices and resources tend to treat “academic language” as merely a series of glossary entries, definitions, and grammar rules to be memorized.
 Academic language, however, goes far broader and deeper than that.
 It’s the language of content!
 This edWebinar examines practices, strategies, and tools for teaching that specialized language, unlocking the full potential of your students.

 Academic language is no one’s home language.
 That makes us all academic language learners.
 So, how can learners be encouraged to discover meaning and to master academic concepts using a language-based approach?
 How does one actually implement content and language integration in a real-world classroom?
 This edWebinar explores a new cross-disciplinary approach developed by Speak Agent, with support from the Learner Variability Project.
-Attendees will:
+Viewers will:

 - Build an understanding of the research basis behind the new teaching approach and evidence of its efficacy in transforming learning